 Pop

 There are a few ways to pop photos.
 You will find the best one for you.
 Try the Exposure slider under colour.
 Also the shadow & highlights filter.
 In GMIC there is a special filter to pop shadows, under lights and shadows.
 Contrast as said will sharpen your photo, as well as making it darker & brighter it also makes the colours more enhanced.
 I rarely use the saturation filter since I found this out.
+IN GMIC again I like to use the "Local Contrast Enhancement" under details.

 Here is a tutorial to make shadows pop